Asset management

 Strategy

-The objective of the performance portfolio is to help the Plan achieve its long-term target return so that we can maintain contributions at a reasonable level for Plan members and employers.
+The performance portfolio aims to help the Plan achieve its long-term target return so that we can maintain contributions at a reasonable level for plan members and employers.

 Result

-We reached this objective in 2023, with an 11.3% annualized return over 10 years.
-All asset classes posted long-term annualized returns that were higher than their respective targets, helping the DGPP improve its financial health.
+Over the longer term, the 10-year annualized return was 11.0%.
+All asset classes posted long-term annualized returns that were higher than their respective target returns, helping the DGPP preserve its financial health.

 Matching portfolio